ettomatic/ashikawa-core/README.md

 # Contributing

 If you want to contribute to the project, see CONTRIBUTING.md for details.
 It contains information on our process and how to set up everything.
+The following people have contributed to this project:

+* Lucas Dohmen (@moonglum): Developer
+* Tobias Eilert (@EinLama): Contributor
+* Markus Schirp (@mbj): Contributor